DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/report-designer-tools/report-wizard/data-bound-report/connect-to-a-database.md

 ---
 # Connect to a Database

-The topics in this section describe the steps required to connect a report to a database using the [Report Wizard](xref:4271).
+The following steps are required to connect a report to a database using the [Report Wizard](xref:4271):

-This task includes the following steps.

 * [Select a Data Connection](report-wizard\data-bound-report\connect-to-a-database\select-a-data-connection.md)
 * [Specify a Connection String](report-wizard\data-bound-report\connect-to-a-database\specify-a-connection-string.md)